Keto No-bake Granola Bars

 - Coconut oil – I love to use unrefined coconut oil because I enjoy coconut flavor.
 If you don’t, use refined coconut oil instead, it has no coconut flavor.

-Believe me; you will impress everyone with these keto granola bars.
+Believe me, you will impress everyone with this keto bars recipe.
 They might be healthy, but they look like the real thing.
 Plus, the taste is absolutely amazing.